wolfbiter/kane-quneo-mixxx/README.md

 #####8) Sync / Cue / Jumpsync / Beat Counters
 + *Sync* syncs the deck's phase and tempo (ChannelN, beatsync).
 + *Cue* defaults to CDJ behaviour (ChannelN, cue_default).
 + *Jumpsync* toggles jumpsync on/off.
+Jumpsync will trigger a sync for the activated deck when one of two things happens:
+  - 1) If the play button is pressed, the track will play and immediately sync to the other track.
-If the deck position changes in any way other than moving forward by playing (ie the deck jumps to a pressed hotcue), and jumpsync is active for that deck, the jumpsync button will flash red and the jumping deck will be synced to the other deck.
+  - 2) If the deck position changes in any way other than moving forward by playing (ie the deck jumps to a pressed hotcue), and jumpsync is active for that deck, the jumping deck will be synced to the other deck.
 Note, this sync is in terms of **phase** and **not tempo**.
   - NOTE: Jumpsync will not sync unless the other deck is playing.
 This is to prevent glitchy jumpsync loops.
 + *Beat Counters*: these are effectively hexidecimal counters which keep track of which beat (1 through 16) each deck is on.
 For a given deck, the LED on the cue button corresponds to X*4^0, whereas the LED on the sync button corresponds